openshift/openshift-origin-design/designs/virtualization/4.5/Scheduling/Firmware-config/Firmware-config.md

 # Firmware Config

 Exposing Firmware Config for VM.
+Firmware is placed within the scheduling section.
+It is related to CPU, and shoudn't be seperated from the rest of the CPU features.
+Because of that, it should be located next to other CPU features.
+Also, it affects performance, so it is related to "Resource Requirements".

 ![VM page](img/Firmware-0-0.jpg)
 Firmware Config is placed in the Scheduling sction of the VM details tab.